 Schmidt, Kirifides, Rassias & Rio represents injured workers in Pennsylvania workers’ compensation claims.
-Our job is to protect your wage loss benefits, medical care, hearing rights, settlement leverage, and long-term recovery when the insurance company is looking for a way to limit your case.
+For more than 30 years, workers’ compensation has been the foundation of our firm.
+Our job is to protect your wage loss benefits, medical care, claim record, hearing rights, settlement leverage, and long-term recovery when the insurance company is looking for a way to limit your case.

 Workers’ compensation may include: